albertodall/nhibernate-lob/README.markdown

 Currently there are two connection providers

   - **Lob.NHibernate.Providers.ByteArray.ByteArrayConnectionProvider** - Which allows storing data in a blob/image column (as you probably do today).
-  - **Lob.NHibernate.Providers.FileSystemCas.FileSystemCasConnectionProvider** - Which allows storing data on the file system - it uses a crytopgrahic hash to determine an identifier for the file, which is then stored in the database (see Content-addressable storage for more details) http://en.wikipedia.org/wiki/Content-addressable_storage.
+  - **Lob.NHibernate.Providers.FileSystemCas.FileSystemCasConnectionProvider** - Which allows storing data on the file system - it uses a crytopgrahic hash to determine an identifier for the file, which is then stored in the database (see [Content-addressable storage][2] for more details).

 Future plans for additional storage providers include: